Does Medicare Cover Chiropractic Services?

 How many chiropractic adjustments does Medicare cover per year?

-Medicare does not have a limit on the number of covered chiropractic visits, but each visit must be deemed medically necessary for spinal manipulation to correct a subluxation.
+Medicare might not have a limit on the number of covered chiropractic visits, but each visit must be deemed medically necessary for spinal manipulation to correct a subluxation.

 When was chiropractic first included in Medicare?

 Chiropractic care was first included in Medicare in 1972.
-Since then, efforts have continued to expand the services that chiropractors can provide to Medicare beneficiaries.
+Since then, efforts have continued to expand the services that chiropractors could provide to Medicare beneficiaries.

 What does chiropractic care entail, and does Medicare cover it?

-Yes, chiropractic care includes soft tissue therapy and joint manipulation to address issues related to bones, nerves, muscles, tendons, and ligaments, and Medicare covers chiropractic services specifically for spinal subluxation through manual manipulation.
+Yes, chiropractic care might include soft tissue therapy and joint manipulation to address issues related to bones, nerves, muscles, tendons, and ligaments, and Medicare may also cover chiropractic services specifically for spinal subluxation through manual manipulation.

 Does Medicare cover ongoing or maintenance chiropractic care?

-No, Medicare does not cover ongoing or maintenance chiropractic care once the spine is realigned.
+No, Medicare might not cover ongoing or maintenance chiropractic care once the spine is realigned.

 What chiropractic services are not covered by Medicare?

-Medicare does not cover preventive chiropractic visits, alternative treatments, or X-rays and diagnostic tests ordered by chiropractors.
-This includes services like massage therapy and acupuncture as well.
+Medicare might not cover preventive chiropractic visits, alternative treatments, or X-rays and diagnostic tests ordered by chiropractors.
+This may include services like massage therapy and acupuncture as well.

 call today for help